-Don't let your Sons and Daughters sign up for the Army, GW Bush and John McCain won't pay to take care of them.
+Don't let your Sons and Daughters sign up for the Army, Mr. Obama won't pay to take care of them.

 The American Government send them in at any cost, but will do anything not to spend money on them when they need it most.
 The truth of the American Army's injured.
 Read this!!!

 VA Crisis: 20 medical stories that reveal how the gov’t REALLY feels about its soldiers.